-Home » Articles » Shopify » How to check if tracking pixels are working on Shopify store
+How to check if tracking pixels are working on Shopify store

 Tracking pixels help you see how customers use your store and if your ads are working.
 When tracking breaks, you might waste money on ads that don’t work or make decisions based on wrong information.
+Before verifying your tracking setup, make sure you’ve properly installed your Google Ads remarketing pixel.

 This guide shows you easy ways to check if your tracking pixels are working properly.
 You’ll learn how to verify tracking for Google Analytics, Facebook ads, and Google Ads even if you’re not tech-savvy.

-Kahunam’s suggetions to check pixels on Shopify
+Kahunam’s suggestions to check pixels on Shopify

 Method 1: Using Shopify’s Native Tools